GoogleCloudPlatform/deploystack-three-tier-app/README.md

 1. Creating a Google Cloud Project
 1. Then typing `./install`

+## Cleanup
+To remove all billing components from the project
+1. Typing `./uninstall`

 ## Developement
 There is a development setup for this application that uses Docker to run everything you need to developer and test it out locally.